 - working for a larger subcontracting firm before venturing out on their own

-If you’re not certain regarding the correct path, consider searching for your area of specialization in the U.S. Bureau of Labor Statistics’ Operational Outlook Handbook.
+If you’re not certain about the correct path, consider searching for your area of specialization in the U.S. Bureau of Labor Statistics’ Operational Outlook Handbook.
 There, you’ll be able to see the typical education and training requirements for professionals in your field.

 2. Obtain the necessary licenses and certifications